Migrating Codebases From SVN to Git

 6. Cloning the newly created repository to the team members and allowing them to do tests and other activities for learning purposes, according to the request of the project team

 Once we have the migrated repository on Bitbucket and we have created access for the project team, we can continue using SVN and test the Bitbucket repository at the same time.
 The team can clone this new repository to their local environment and work on it to learn.

-As the migration methods I mentioned are a one-time process, we will need to perform the migration again after finishing the tests due to the SVN updates during the process.
-This means that we should repeat the steps 3, 4, and 5.
+As the migration methods I mentioned are a one-time process, we need to perform the migration again after finishing the tests due to the SVN updates during the process.
+It means that we should repeat the steps 3, 4, and 5.
 (In Bitbucket, the repository in the project can be deleted and created again).
-Migration process usually is not a long process, so there is no harm in doing this.
+The migration process usually is not long, so there is no harm in doing this.